-BAUER Foundations Canada was awarded the construction of 9 piles, with 2000mm diameter permanent liners and a rock-socket of 1850 mm diameter, 5 to 8m long, for four bridges along the highway 1 in New Brunswick: over Letang, Digdeguash, Lepreau and Magaguadavic rivers.
-The length of the piles varies from 10m to 66m and a 1m embedment of the liners is required in the bedrock.
+In 2010 BAUER Foundations Canada (BFCA) was awarded the construction of 9 piles, with 2000mm diameter permanent liners and a rock-socket of 1850 mm diameter, 5 to 8m long, for 4 bridges along the highway 1 in New Brunswick: over Letang, Digdeguash, Lepreau, Magaguadavic rivers.

 BFCA decided to mobilize an oscillator from Germany to install the permanent casings in sound bedrock and a cable grab to excavate the soil until bed rock is reached.
-To drill the rock socket, our powerful BG40 with a 72m Kelly bar was used to reach the maximum required depth of 66m.
+To drill the rock socket, our BG40 with a 72m Kelly bar was used to reach the max. required depth of 66m.